Wildboar-Software/directory/apps/meerkat-docs/docs/conformance.md

 X.519 (2019), Section 13.2.2, with the following exceptions:

 - Meerkat DSA does not support the `multiStrand` family grouping described in X.511 7.3.2.
-- Meerkat DSA does not support Rule-Based Access Control

 In addition to this, Meerkat DSA conforms in the following respects: